Chemical Burns in the oil field

 Vehicular Crane Wreck- South Pass Wyoming

 Our client was employed as a commercial driver of an 80-ton crane.
 The corporation who owned the crane failed to properly maintain its brakes and our client lost control of the crane while driving down South Pass in Fremont County.
 He managed to avoid hitting any other vehicles on the highway, steered it off the road and jumped.
 Our client survived the wreck, but suffered severe injuries.
-After a five day trial, the jury awarded $1.8 million in damages.
+After a five-day trial, Jessica obtained a seven-figure jury verdict.

 This was just the third jury verdict in Fremont County over $1 million and Jessica Rutzick is the first woman plaintiff’s lawyer in Wyoming to obtain a jury verdict for a personal injury case in excess of $1 million.